Roxy Coss: Career

 Roxy Coss started WIJO (Women in Jazz organization) in 2017.
 Coss is currently on faculty at the Juilliard School teaching Jazz Ensembles.

-Another of her album "Disparate Parts" was released in 2022.
+She released another album, "Disparate Parts" in 2022.

 Discography

-Bio
+About

-Roxy Coss is a musician and activist who has performed at major festivals and venues such as the: Newport Jazz Festival, Melbourne Big Band Festival, Earshot Jazz Festival, and many more.
-Her band, the Roxy Coss Quintet, has held residencies at New York City clubs including SMOKE Jazz Club and Club Bonafide.
-Apart from appearing in city clubs, the band appeared frequently around NYC and toured nationally.
-Gaining publicity from her music, Roxy also became a featured guest musician on the television show Harry in 2017.
+Roxy Coss has performed at major festivals and venues such as the: Newport Jazz Festival, Melbourne Big Band Festival, Earshot Jazz Festival, and several others.
+Her band, the Roxy Coss Quintet, has held residencies at New York City clubs, including SMOKE Jazz Club and Club Bonafide.